Wilgat/pwa-image-editor/README.md

    - Click it to show the install prompt
 4. Alternatively, click the **install icon** in the address bar (usually a small computer + down arrow)

 **Note for Firefox users:** Firefox desktop has limited native PWA support.
-You may need the "PWAs for Firefox" extension or use Chrome/Edge for the best install experience.
+You may need the "PWAs for Firefox" extension or use Chrome/Edge for the best install experience!

 ## How to Use